Start your research with this quick-reference, and confirm any updates with your local representation.

 What are the home study requirements for adopting a baby from another state?

-A child who is born in California but placed for adoption with a person who is not a resident of this state is subject to the provisions of the Interstate Compact on the Placement of Children (ICPC).
+Any out-of-home placement of a child outside of the state is subject to the provisions of the Interstate Compact on the Placement of Children.

 After a child has been placed in a home, a six-month post placement study will take place to ensure the child is adjusting well before the adoption is finalized.